TCGTalk Logo

 Buyee (for Mercari/card stores)

 No scam coverage, poor packaging resulting in damaged cards, cannot consolidate Mercari purchases with Black Ship address.
-Useful only for Yahoo Auctions JP bidding — for everything else, avoid.
+Useful only for Yahoo Auctions Japan access — for everything else, avoid.

 Toretoku